-When your air conditioner in Suffolk/Nassau County breaks down, it can be hard to know if it’s a sign for an AC repair, or if a replacement would be a smarter option for the future.
+When your air conditioner in Long Island breaks down, it can be hard to know if it’s a sign for an AC repair, or if a replacement would be a smarter option for the future.
 The answer isn’t similar for every homeowner.
 For example, a system that has been well maintained could be a better candidate for an AC repair because it will probably have a longer existence than another system that hasn’t been maintained.
 Many other aspects should be considered on top of to this.
 We’ve got some questions that can help guide you.

 How old is your system and how often are you repairing it?